pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/rk700/PyMuPDF/blob/master/examples/posterize.py>`_),
       * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/rk700/PyMuPDF/blob/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).

-      :arg rect: where to place the image.
+      :arg rect-like rect: where to place the image.
-      :type rect: :ref:`Rect`

       :arg docsrc: source PDF document containing the page.
 Must be a different document object, but may be the same file.
       :type docsrc: :ref:`Document`